Table of Contents

 5. Communication and Productivity

-- Impact: AI suggests email responses, corrects grammar, and transcribes meetings in real-time.
+- Impact: AI suggests email responses, corrects grammar, and transcribes meetings in real time.
 Tools like Zoom use AI for background noise suppression and virtual backgrounds.

 6. Shopping and E-commerce

-- Examples: Chatbots, dynamic pricing, and inventory management
+- Examples: Chatbots, dynamic pricing, inventory management

 - Impact: AI-powered chatbots answer customer queries 24/7, while algorithms adjust prices based on demand and predict stock needs for retailers.